hnjw-png/battleships/README.md

     for i in range (num_of_ships)
     ships.append(ship)

-  * I would have a more appealing visuals, this could work by chnaging colors when you hit or miss.
+  * I would have a more appealing visuals, this could work by changing colors when you hit or miss.

   * Another improvement would be to make sure the boards appears appended with each guess after each round.
 This is a in progress of being researched, and a example code will come:...